-Taking an old point-and-shoot Canon Sure Shot AF-7 and just one roll of Ilford Pan 400 meant working with certain restrictions.
+Taking an old point-and-shoot Canon Sure Shot AF-7 (which you can also find on eBay) and just one roll of Ilford Pan 400 meant working with certain restrictions.

 With no manual controls on the camera, there’s no playing around with depth of field or shutter speed.
 You’re just working with light and all-in-focus composition.

 Having 36 exposures for the whole trip kept me honest too, with no room for taking multiple shots of the same scene.

 That said, there are a couple of things that could have been better.